Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 The next step is to figure out what kind of hearth your fireplace has, so you can install your new doors correctly.

-There are four different hearth styles, which include flush, raised, lowered, and hole-in-the-wall
+There are four different hearth styles:

 Flush Hearths